ekelhala/iot-course/README.md

 - `/lib` - Libraries needed for Pico to run the weather station
 - `src` - Micropython source code for Pico

+## REMEMBER TO ADD EMPTY TEMPLATE OF 'CONFIG.PY'